September 2024

 Interest rates vary fairly significantly.
 The biggest factors being whether the loan amount is conforming or jumbo and if the size of the down payment.
 Understanding what the rate is for your situation is critical in determining your target purchase price.
 Below are examples to help understand the financing market.
 I highly recommend talking to a lender to have them explain your options and run the numbers.

 The Wells Fargo shows how rates vary significantly depending on whether the loan amount is “conforming” or “jumbo”.
-Most Silicon Valley homes are jumbo loans with the rate at 6.375% (and a little lower if you bank there) while the “conforming” rate is 6.25%.
+Most Silicon Valley homes are jumbo loans with the rate at 6.75% (and a little lower if you bank there).
 Note that a 7-year Adjustable Rate Mortgage (ARM) is significantly lower, which is an attractive option if you plan on refinancing after rates come down.

 Bank of America shows that 25% down payment provides even lower rate.
 BofA’s jumbo rate is the same as Wells Fargo above.
 However their website shows the advantage of 25% down loan where the rate is 5.25% vs 5.375% for a 20% down jumbo loan.